Mbo, Nigeria: History

 Mbo LGA is one of the five Oron people Local Government in Akwa Ibom State.
 The local government is made up of clans (where some are now known as district) which are Afaha Okpo Clan, Effiat, Afaha Ukwong (now known as Nkwong District), Ibiaku, Ikpo Ikono, Ikpa Ibom, Atanuk and Ekpuk.

 Language

 The people generally speak Oro language with minor dialectical differences, with strong cultural affinity among the people.
 The Oro language is popularly spoken by the people of Mbo Local Government Area followed by the Efik language with Ebughu language, Efai language and Enwang-Uda language.

 Clan/District And Settlement

-Mbo is divided into six district which includes.
+Mbo is divided into six districts.

-Afaha Okpo Clan or District consist of Eleven (11) Oro language speaking villages and towns which includes.
+Afaha Okpo Clan or District consists of eleven (11) Oro language speaking villages and towns, which include the following: